 Just because you’re in a studio environment doesn’t necessarily mean you need an XLR microphone to record people.
 Most prosumer microphones operate via USB power, which is the most convenient option.
 After all, it only requires that your computer has an open USB input.
 That said, professional-grade microphones typically demand more power and use an XLR connection.
 In that case, a dedicated recording interface is a must-have.

-If your microphone requires a bit more power than just a headphone jack, there’s plenty of options to choose from.
-Most recording nowadays is done with a personal computer guiding the process, which means that USB audio interfaces are the ideal low-hassle solution.
-This blocky piece of hardware connects directly to your laptop or desktop via USB, and it converts analog signals from your microphone into digital ones that can be recorded into a computer.
+Plenty of amateur and DIY recordings are done using a personal computer, which makes USB audio interfaces the ideal low-hassle solution.
+This blocky piece of hardware connects directly to your laptop or desktop via USB, and it converts analog signals from your microphone into digital ones that can be recorded by a computer.

-If you’re recording someone outside of your own studio or in a more lax environment, a portable XLR interface like the ever-popular Zoom H4n Pro is a handy choice.
-This allows for 24 bit/96kHz recordings and provides +24 or +48dB phantom power, which affords more leeway when choosing a mic.
-The biggest downside travel-friendly interfaces is that they require batteries, and battery life usually isn’t impressive.
+When you record someone outside of your own studio or in a more lax environment, a portable XLR equipped recorder like the ever-popular Zoom H4n Pro is a handy choice.
+This allows for 24 bit/96kHz recordings and provides +24 or +48 volt phantom power, which affords more leeway when choosing a mic.
+The biggest downside of travel-friendly recorders is that they require batteries, and battery life usually isn’t great.
 What’s more, if you’re using a basic lavalier out in the field, maneuverable interfaces are a solution for high-quality recording.

-If you’re recording on your computer, the last little bit you’ll need is software.
-Even if you’re using a portable recorder, you’ll need to use some audio editing platform eventually—so it’s good to line it up before you start.
+Before you can start recording directly to your computer, you need to choose a digital audio workstation (DAW).
+This is a piece of software that lets you manipulate your captured audio in a variety of ways.
+Even if you only use a portable recorder, you’ll need to use some audio editing platform eventually—so it’s good to line it up before you start.

 While it may not be the prettiest software, Audacity is fine for professional use, so long as your familiar with it.